Attrition vs. Turnover: Key Differences You Need to Know

 For example: Let’s say you had 95 employees on January 1 and 87 employees on July 1.
 Your average number of employees would be:

-Your company employed 85 staff members on average during the period from January 1 through July 1.
+Your company employed 91 staff members on average during the period from January 1 through July 1.

-Step 2: Find Your Turnover Rate
+Step 2: Find your turnover rate

 Next, you need to calculate your turnover rate.
 Divide the number of employees who left your company within the period by your average number of employees—then multiply that number by 100.

-Your turnover rate in this example would be 5.88%.
+Your turnover rate in this example would be 11%.

-Step 3: Calculate Attrition
+Step 3: Calculate the attrition rate

 Calculating your attrition rate builds on the previous two steps.
 You’ll start by finding the average number of employees you had during a given period, as well as the number who left.